 The Faculty of Education and Training (EDT) is dedicated to excellence.
 Its mandate is to equip students in the Turks and Caicos Islands with the theories underpinning pedagogy as well as to provide them with the necessary tools and skills to be able to function effectively in the delivery of 21st Century Education.

 The EDT’s goal is to produce graduates who can not only operate at a high level within the Turks and Caicos Islands but also internationally.
-As such, the programmes offered are structured to reflect this objective.
+As such, the programs offered are structured to reflect this objective.
 International partnerships with the Joint Board of Teacher Education (JBTE) and the Council of Community Colleges of Jamaica (CCCJ) have been formed as a means of ensuring that this goal is achieved.
-However, the Turks and Caicos Islands Community College has designed and delivers the B. Sc. in Early Childhood Education with the CCCJ offering quality control for the programme.
-Other programmes offered are:
+However, the Turks and Caicos Islands Community College has designed and delivers the B. Sc. in Early Childhood Education with the CCCJ offering quality control for the program.

 The lecturers within the EDT are among the most qualified and experienced professionals in the Caribbean.
 All lecturers have at least five years’ experience (and in most cases many more) and must hold at least a Master’s degree in their chosen field.
 Notwithstanding, there are lecturers within the faculty who hold more than one Master’s degree or Doctorate level qualifications in their chosen areas of study.
 The qualifications and experience of these dedicated professionals result in very interactive and informative classes that are geared towards getting the best results from students.

 - Dr. Candice Williams

 - Ms. Sophia Jackson